nguyensjsu/sp22-202-four-musketeers/Journals/RichardsJournal.md

 Feedback side, there was a bug John discovered where his chess clock would allow a person's turn to be skilled.
 However since we all liked it we decided to re-classify as a feature.

+## 5/5/2022 working notes
+Pawn has to be a subject class that holds pointer to PromotionButton master class.
+This class will hold all of the promotional buttons.
+(needs array list)

+Buttons extended from the promotional class will need to have a create and delete option.
+Constructors should have an add to the promotion class to add the item to an instance variable.

 # Template #
 ### Task worked on ###
 ### Task Planned for next week ###